How Far Can You Grow? Characterizing the Extrapolation Frontier of Graph Generative Models for Materials Science: Experiments

 \subsection{Which Metric Breaks First?}

 Figure~\ref{fig:hero}(f) compares ID$\,\to\,$OOD degradation across four normalized metrics simultaneously.
-The failure sequences are qualitatively distinct: ADiT fails primarily on global RMSD ($1.13\times$) while local chemistry is preserved; FlowMM breaks on BondMAE ($1.33\times$) before RMSD; MatterGen suffers simultaneous RgError ($1.71\times$) and BondMAE ($1.69\times$) collapse; and DiffCSP is dominated by BondMAE ($2.09\times$) and CoordCorr ($1.72\times$).
-No two architectures share the same failure sequence, demonstrating that the frontier is a multi-dimensional surface shaped by model family.
-To provide practitioner-ready comparisons, supplementary instantiates the frontier radius $r^\star(m, \tau)$ at several practically meaningful thresholds for both RMSD and BondMAE across all models and materials.
-Material dependence reinforces this: RMSD degradation is nearly material-invariant (std $= 0.005$, range 1.124--1.131), whereas BondMAE spread widens dramatically (std $= 0.208$, range 0.962--1.701), with tetragonal oxides TiO$_2$ and SnO$_2$ hardest and cubic metals easiest---correlating with unit-cell complexity.
+The failure sequences are qualitatively distinct: ADiT fails primarily on global RMSD ($1.13\times$) while local chemistry is preserved; FlowMM breaks on BondMAE ($1.33\times$) before RMSD; MatterGen suffers simultaneous RgError ($1.71\times$) and BondMAE ($1.69\times$) collapse; and DiffCSP is dominated by a BondMAE collapse ($2.09\times$), with coordination correlation falling to ${\approx}0$.
+No two architectures exhibit the same sequence of metric failures, demonstrating that the frontier is a multi-dimensional surface shaped by model family.

+To provide practitioner-ready comparisons, Table~\ref{tab:frontier} instantiates the frontier radius $r^\star(m,\tau)$ for both RMSD and BondMAE: ADiT reaches the farthest under RMSD ($r^\star=30$~\AA\ at $\tau=15$~\AA), FlowMM is the only model with a finite BondMAE frontier, and DiffCSP and MatterGen have no finite frontier at any threshold (full threshold sweep in Appendix~\ref{app:results}).
+Material dependence reinforces this: RMSD degradation is nearly material-invariant (std $= 0.005$, range 1.118--1.139), whereas BondMAE spread widens dramatically (std $= 0.208$, range 0.962--1.701), with tetragonal oxides TiO$_2$ and SnO$_2$ hardest and cubic metals easiest, correlating with unit-cell complexity.